GoogleCloudPlatform/datashare-toolkit/api/README.md

 #### Deploy the service

-1. Create a namespace called *datashare* in the GKE cluster:
+1. Create a namespace called **datashare-apis** in the GKE cluster:

-    kubectl create namespace datashare
+    kubectl create namespace datashare-apis

-2. Label the *datashare* namespace with `istio-injection=enabled` so that the Istio sidecar proxy is injected to all pods in the namespace by default:
+2. Label the **datashare-apis** namespace with `istio-injection=enabled` so that the Istio sidecar proxy is injected to all pods in the namespace by default:

-    kubectl label namespace datashare istio-injection=enabled
+    kubectl label namespace datashare-apis istio-injection=enabled

-3. Deploy ths DS API service to Cloud Run for Anthos in the *datashare* namespace:
+3. Deploy ths DS API service to Cloud Run for Anthos in the **datashare-apis** namespace:

-    gcloud run deploy ds-api \
+    gcloud run deploy cds-api \
       --cluster $CLUSTER \
       --cluster-location $ZONE \
       --min-instances 1 \
-      --namespace datashare \
+      --namespace datashare-apis \
-      --image gcr.io/${PROJECT_ID}/ds-api:${TAG} \
+      --image gcr.io/${PROJECT_ID}/cds-api:${TAG} \
-      --platform gke \
+      --platform gke
-      --service-account ${SERVICE_ACCOUNT_NAME}@${PROJECT_ID}.iam.gserviceaccount.com

 This command creates a [Knative Serving service](https://github.com/knative/serving/blob/master/docs/spec/overview.md) object.